state-alchemists/zrb/docs/getting-started.md

 > __📝 NOTE:__ If you need to disable prompt entirely, you can set `ZRB_SHOW_PROMPT` to `0` or `false`.
 Please refer to [configuration section](./configurations.md) for more information.
 >
-> When prompts are disabled, Zrb will automatically use default values.
+> When prompts are disabled, Zrb will automatically use task-input's default values.

 # Creating a project